 Basic types of thermal insulation

-Mineral insulation, or rockwool, is a material made with fine mineral-based fibers.
-It is used in many areas not only in the building industry – for thermal insulation purposes as well as sound and fire protection measures.
+Mineral insulation, or Rockwool, is a material made with fine mineral-based fibers.
+In many areas, it is used in the building industry – for thermal insulation purposes and sound and fire protection measures.

-Mineral insulation has numerous excellent properties which make it very popular.
-Its primary advantages include outstanding thermally insulating properties; it is hydrophobic – repels water and, therefore, maintains its shape even in very wet conditions.
-It breathes well so vapour can pass through as smoothly as through the air.
-Since it is not of an organic origin, it is not attacked by any fungi, molds or parasites.
+Mineral insulation has numerous excellent properties, which make it very popular.
+Its primary advantages include outstanding thermally insulating properties; hydrophobic – repels water and maintains its shape even in very wet conditions.
+It breathes well so vapor can pass through as smoothly as through the air.
+Since it is not of an organic origin, it is not attacked by any fungi, molds, or parasites.
 Thanks to its incombustibility, it stops any fire on its way to the insulated structure.
-It is easy to compress so transport and storage costs are reasonable.
+It is easy to compress such transport, and storage costs are reasonable.

-Beyond the construction industry, it is used in the manufacturing industry, gardening or solar collectors extensively.
+Beyond the construction industry, it is extensively used in the manufacturing industry, gardening, or solar collectors.

-A trend of recent years; it must be said though that it existed long before the synthetic and mineral insulation commonly used today.
+A trend of recent years is that it existed long before the synthetic and mineral insulation commonly used today.
 Natural insulation is basically a step back towards our roots and the forgotten principles of sustainable development.
 It is absolutely non-toxic and very environmentally friendly.

-Since natural insulation is a renewable material, it has been promoted and prioritized, by all sorts of legislative changes in the western countries.
-Natural insulation includes hemp, flax, wood or even wool.
+Since natural insulation is a renewable material, it has been promoted and prioritized by all legislative changes in western countries.
+Natural insulation includes hemp, flax, wood, or even wool.

-We hope this article answered at least some of your potential questions and it helped you in the decision-making process.
-If you still have some questions about building a small house for yourselves left, keep scrolling for other articles on the blog.
-Or, as simple as that, order the book “How to build a tiny house” and you possibly cannot have any more questions 🙂 It comes printed or digital, as a PDF, up to you!
+We hope this article answered at least some of your potential questions and helped you in the decision-making process.
+If you still have some questions about building a small house for yourself, keep scrolling for other articles on the blog.
+Or, as simple as that, order the book “How to build a tiny house,” and you possibly cannot have any more questions 🙂 It comes printed or digital, as a PDF, up to you!